PivotPHP/website/_docs/installation.md

 │   └── Providers/
 ├── config/
 ├── tests/
-├── .env.example
-├── .gitignore
+├── vendor/
 ├── composer.json
-└── README.md
+└── composer.lock
 ```

 ## Manual Installation

-If you prefer to set up your project manually:
+For more control over your project setup:

 1. Create a new directory for your project
 2. Initialize Composer: